-While it's common to hear about all of the stress of going home for the holidays, we talk less about the alternative — spending your holidays alone.
-A lot of us can't go home for Thanksgiving, because it's too far, too expensive, doesn't work with our schedule, or because of issues within our families.
-And while spending Thanksgiving with your family might be tough, spending it away from home comes with its own challenges — especially if it's your first time spending Thanksgiving away from home.
+While it's common to hear about all of the stress of going home for the holidays, there's less discussion of the alternative — spending your holidays alone.
+Some people can't go home for Thanksgiving because it's too far, too expensive, doesn't work with their schedules, or because of issues within their families.
+And that's more the case than ever in 2020, with the COVID-19 pandemic putting wrenches in holiday plans everywhere.
+Spending Thanksgiving on your own does come with its own challenges — especially if it's your first time spending Thanksgiving away from home.

 Spending Thanksgiving away from home can be tricky, especially if it's the first year you've done it.
 Just make sure to take care of yourself by doing things that make you feel good — and never be afraid to reach out for help.